Leonard Cohen’s Hallelujah is one of the most covered tracks of all time. So, here are some of the best covers of Hallelujah ever recorded.

 H.E.R – 2021

-As the world marked the twentieth anniversary of the 9/11 attacks last year, H.E.R sang a breath-taking cover of Hallelujah alongside her band, six talented backing vocalists and a string ensemble.
+As the world marked the twentieth anniversary of the 9/11 attacks a couple of years ago, H.E.R sang a breath-taking cover of Hallelujah alongside her band, six talented backing vocalists and a string ensemble.

 HER performs Hallelujah with more emotional and musical intuition than it’s ever been performed before.
 This may just be one of the best Hallelujah covers and is easily the best female version of Hallelujah.